Cough - whooping; Whooping cough

 Doctors may suction secretions and use oxygen, IV fluids, and electrolytes in infants and adults who are at risk for longer illness.

 Mist by tent may help infants.

 Complementary and Alternative Therapies

 Someone with whooping cough needs antibiotics.
 DO NOT use herbs and supplements alone, especially for children.
 Supplements, herbs, and homeopathy may help you get better faster when used along with conventional medications.
 Always talk with your doctor if you are using alternative therapies in addition to medication, and work with a knowledgeable provider.Nutrition

 Give small, frequent meals of vegetable broths, steamed vegetables, and fresh fruit.

 Herbs are a way to strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider to diagnose your problem before starting any treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+As with any therapy, you should work with your health care provider to diagnose your problem before starting treatment.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-Don't use herbs by themselves to treat whooping cough, especially in children.
+DO NOT use herbs by themselves to treat whooping cough, especially in children.
 Make sure you have your pediatrician's approval before giving any herb to a child.

 - Echinacea ( Echinacea purpurea ).
 Echinacea can interact with many medications.
 People with plant allergies should not take echinacea.